Alberta Distance Learning Centre: Learning Network

 In 2014, Alberta Distance Learning Centre launched the ADLC Learning Network (LN).
 LN has two components: Teacher Support (TS) and Student Instruction (SI).
 Teacher Support provides instructors with customizable resources, including sample lesson plans that can be used to deliver various courses to students.
 The Student Instruction component features courses directly taught by ADLC teachers.
 SI courses still require a school facilitator to register students and manage the enrollment.

-School Closure
+School closure

 In August 2020, the Alberta Distance Learning Centre (ADLC) announced that its education programming would cease following the completion of the 2020–2021 school year.

-Education Delivery Models
+Education delivery models

 ADLC was centered around the concept of distributed learning.
-Distributed learning is an instructional model that allows instructor, students, and content to be located in different, noncentralized locations so that instruction and learning can occur independent of time and place.
+Distributed learning is an instructional model that allows instructor, students, and content to be located in different, noncentralized locations so that instruction and learning can occur independently of time and place.
 The distributed learning model can be used in combination with traditional classroom-based courses and traditional distance education courses, or it can be used to create entirely virtual classrooms.

 ADLC offered the following education delivery models in an asynchronous learning environment: